-To do this, every public key needs to be assigned a unique and immutable ID.
-After an ID has been assigned, the Input Disruptor(s) can verify that the signature matches the ID specified.
+To do this, every public key needs to have a unique and immutable ID.
+After an ID is chosen, the Input Disruptor(s) can verify that the signature matches the ID specified.
 By the time the transaction makes it to the Business Logic Processor, the only remaining step is to check the IDs.

-This same technique can be used to remove pre-condition checking on any immutable object with a static ID.
+This same technique can remove pre-condition checking on any immutable object with a static ID.

 Design Transactions for Static Validation

-Many transaction properties can be checked statically, without the need to reference the current global state.
+It is possible to check many transaction properties statically, without the need to reference the current global state.

 These checks include range checking of parameters, de-duplication of inputs, sort order of arrays, etc. Generally speaking, many checks get performed if the transaction includes the data it “assumes” about the global state.
-After these checks are performed, all that is left for the Business Logic Processor to do is make sure the “assumptions” are still true, which usually boils down to checking a modification timestamp on objects referenced, relative to the time the transaction got signed.
+After these checks all that remains for the Business Logic Processor to do is make sure the “assumptions” are still true, which usually boils down to checking a modification timestamp on objects referenced, relative to the time the transaction got signed.

-Based upon the lessons we learn from LMAX, we know that a virtual machine for a blockchain should be designed with single-threaded performance in mind.
-This means it should get optimized for Just-In-Time compilation from the beginning, and that the most frequently used smart contracts should be supported natively by the blockchain, leaving only the rarely-used custom contracts to run in a virtual machine.
-These custom contracts should be designed around performance, which means the Virtual Machine should limit the addressable memory to something that will fit within the CPU cache.
+Based on the lessons we borrowed from LMAX, we knew that when designing a virtual machine for a blockchain we should prioritise on single-threaded performance.
+This means it should get optimized for Just-In-Time compilation from the beginning, and that the most frequently used smart contracts should have native support by the blockchain, leaving only the rarely-used custom contracts to run in a virtual machine.
+These custom contracts should focus on performance, which means the Virtual Machine should limit the addressable memory to something that will fit within the CPU cache.

 Object-Oriented Data Model

-One of the benefits of keeping everything in memory is that the software can be designed to mimic the real-world relationships of data.
-This means that the Business Logic Processor can quickly follow in-memory pointers to the data it needs, rather than being forced to perform expensive database queries.
-It also means that data can be accessed without copying it, and that the data can be modified in-place.
+One of the benefits of keeping everything in memory is that the software can mimic the real-world relationships of data.
+This means that the Business Logic Processor can quickly follow in-memory pointers to the data it needs, rather than forcing it to perform expensive database queries.
+It also means that data is accessible without copying it, and that it is possible to modify the data in-place.
 This single optimization offers an order-of-magnitude performance gain over using a database-based approach.